Standard II.C. Student Support Services

 Student support services are provided across the College campus, from 7:30 a.m. through evening hours, which range from 7 p.m. to 10 p.m., depending on the particular department.
 Weekend classes and some services are provided.
 Most recently, funding has been provided to maintain Sunday afternoon and evening hours for the library.
 The College does not have satellite or other off-campus centers.
 Online services are available to transact business such as applying to the College, requesting official transcripts, counseling, orientation, and student success workshop for students on probation and signing up for appointments for assessment, orientation, and counseling.
 The College has “auto award” – a process whereby students who have met the qualifications for a degree or certificate matching their educational goals are automatically awarded the degree and/or certificate.

 After enrollment, the College offers comprehensive services (counseling, tutoring, group study, peer mentoring, leadership activities, specialized accommodations assistance, special events) to students who qualify for specific programs such as Aspire (Umoja), Arise (AANAPISI), Foster Youth, and Dream DSPS, EOPS, CalWORKs ACES (TRiO).
 The ease of availability for counseling allows for more in-depth and frequent counseling sessions, thus increasing the likelihood of improved graduation and transfer rates.
 All students have access to general counseling, career planning and placement, transfer assistance, student health, and student activities.
 Student Life collaborates with High School Outreach to provide a new student welcome event to facilitate student transition, establish a sense of belonging, and to help new students get connected with the support services available at the College.
-Tutorial support services are provided to students enrolled in specific programs (WIN, EOPS, Arise, DSPS, Bridge) as well as general student support through the Writing Center, Learning Assistance Center, Language Learning Lab, the Math Activities Resource Center (MARC), and ESL ( II.C.2-13).
+Tutorial support services are provided to students enrolled in specific programs (WIN, EOPS, Arise, DSPS, Bridge) as well as general student support through the Writing Center, Academic Support and Achievement Center, Language Learning Lab, the Math Activities Resource Center (MARC), and ESL ( II.C.2-13).
 Based on students' backgrounds and needs, the College has support services to provide necessary assistance.

 The College has embarked on a Minority Male Initiative in response to Mt.
 SAC students' articulated need to feel supported in successfully completing their college goals.
 Based on African-American, Latino, Pacific Islander, and Native American students' recommendations to focus on peer-to-peer interventions, the College has re-directed resources to establish minority male student ambassadors.
 Ambassadors are found in key locations across the campus, making direct connection with students, answering questions, providing pertinent guidance information, and connecting students with support services.
 Group study halls allow for minority male students to study in an environment where they feel comfortable and have access to computers and other resources.
 Students have embraced the notion of working together and accessing readily available assistance, motivating them to continue toward their goals ( II.C.3-16).